mh-cbon/jedi/README.e.md

 Error reference : `BLOB/TEXT column 'XXX' used in key specification without a key length`

-Ass an addition `jedi` will add special checks in the `Insert`/`Update` procedure to trigger an error if you pass in a string with a length greater than 255 when `mysql` is the driver being used.
+As an addition `jedi` will add special checks in the `Insert`/`Update` procedure to trigger an error if you pass in a string with a length greater than 255 when `mysql` is the driver being used.

 This is to ensure consistency independently of the underlying driver.